Exclusive: Erdogan denies dictator charges

 Reforms 'not a step towards dictatorship'

-Erdogan denied claims that the reforms were a step towards dictatorship.
+Erdogan denied claims that the new reforms were a step towards dictatorship.
 "Where dictatorships exist, you don't have to have a presidential system," he said.

 "Here we have a ballot box... the democracy gets its power from the people.
 It's what we call national will."